fobo66/BookcrossingMobile/CONTRIBUTING.md

 ## Write tests

-Currently the project has no test, because we don't clearly understand what to cover with tests.
+Currently the project has no test, but we intend to cover it with UI tests.
 So, if you are the QA specialist, feel free to consult us, suggest test cases or write test by yourself (if you want).